eclipse/tinydtls/README.md

 # About tinydtls

-tinydtls is a library for Datagram Transport Layer Security (DTLS) covering both the client and the server state machine.
+tinydtls is a library for Datagram Transport Layer Security (DTLS 1.2 [RFC 6347](https://www.rfc-editor.org/rfc/rfc6347)) covering both the client and the server state machine.
 It is implemented in C and provides support for a minimal set of cipher suites suitable for the Internet of Things.

 This library contains functions and structures that can help constructing a single-threaded UDP server with DTLS support in